AlfredSpielman/BinanceTools/ReadMe.md

 sum                650.00           650.00
 std_dev             16.56             0.00
 ```

+#### 5x limitations
+Binance isn't letting for orders with price 5 and above times higher then the current price.
+To handle issues when user
+sets `end` value above that limit, function `check_current_price` has been introduced to check and decide on the next
+steps.
+It reads the current price of paired coin and if `end` is above 5x limit, user has to decide, what to do next:
+- _(1) - edit end value manually_ - it will stop the program.
+- _(2) - limit number of orders (open less then orders, but all within 5x)_ - the amount of traded coins will be reduced
+to cover only orders within 5x limitation.
+Orders above 5x will be ignored.
+- _(3) - apply 5x as new end for 100% of amount_ - the amount of traded coins will remain the same, but price range
+will be updated to fit within 5x limitation

+## Common issues:
+`binance.exceptions.BinanceAPIException: APIError(code=-1021): Timestamp for this request was 1000ms ahead of the server's time.`

+This is know issue ([link](https://github.com/sammchardy/python-binance/issues/249)), which I couldn't resolve myself.
+The only solution for that is restarting your PC and running code again.

 ## TO DO:
 1. error: due to differences between Python and Binance way of rounding total order value, when trading 100% of asset on max number of steps,